-Click HERE for an Invitation to afternoon tea on May 21st 2017 at 3pm with Syrian Families.
+Click HERE for an a copy of Invitation to afternoon tea which was held on May 21st 2017 at 3pm with Syrian Families.

-The next public meeting will be at Allhallowgate Church Halls at 7.30pm on April 10th 2017.
+A very informative public meeting was held at Allhallowgate Church Halls at 7.30pm on April 10th 2017.

 Click on the following links to see the Chairman’s letter and also a leaflet regarding this meeting.